Akipe/awesome-android-aosp/readme.md

 **This project is in work in progress !!!
 Some links may be not valid or not so usefull.**

+Contributions are welcome!
+Im' looking for any kind of information that can help in the development of Android ROM.
+Don't hesitate to participate to make pull requests and or to exchange in the issues.
+You can read the [contribution guidelines](contributing.md) to know how to help me.

+*English is not my primary language, there might be some language mistakes (feel free to correct them!).*

 ## Contents

 - [Contents](#contents)